Compensation

 Do I need a legal representative?

-This is a personal decision, but we would stress that the compensation scheme has been designed to be accessed without legal representation.
-The compensation offer you receive from IBCA will not be affected by lobbying from lawyers.
 However, if you choose to challenge the settlement in the courts, then you will need to be represented by a lawyer.
-We urge all our members to be very careful if you are considering hiring a lawyer.
+We urge all our members to be very careful if you are considering hiring a lawyer, if they are not the recognised firms associated with the Infected Blood Inquiry and IBCA.
 Personal recommendations are always best.
 There are a lot of firms touting for business who may not have your best interests at heart and may promise compensation amounts which are exaggerated or unsubstantiated.

 What happens if I disagree with the award?